konglinghao/GMM-UBM-for-CSI-classification/README.md

 1. Train GMM with data of 4 people.
 2. Train UBM with data of 17 people, and get gm-ubm with data of 4 people through MAP The results of classification confusion matrix of four users by gm-ubm are presented, and the performance comparison between GMM and gm-ubm is presented in the histogram.

+To run the code, open main.m and run it.
+It will first train a model and then test the model.
+The training model has been trained successully and upload.